xavierblack5/GaoPDFScraper/README.md

 `./NAIAScraper.exe`

-The csv compiler works with this command and with the format starting from 2021
+The csv compiler works with this command and will append all of the csv files of the format from the other scrapers together into one csv of the name XC_results.csv

-`./NAIAScraper.exe`
+`./CSV_Compiler.exe`

 All of the executables will read all of the csv files in the folder with them and compile them into a result csv.